Photonic quantum information processing using the frequency continuous-variable of single photons: Conclusion

 \section{Conclusion}

 In this paper, we have used the correspondence between the quadrature and the frequency degrees of freedom of single photons to design an analogue of the HOM effect in the frequency domain.
 In this scheme, there is a non-trivial destructive effect between different components of the frequency spectrum of two single photons, leading to a suppression of the part of the spectrum with first order Hermite--Gauss function.
-We have employed a graphical representation that allows us to understand this destructive interference effect for any type of continuous variables, instead of using the standard particle-number representation.
+We have employed a conceptual representation that allows us to understand this destructive interference effect for any type of continuous variables, instead of using the standard particle-number representation.
 We have discussed a direct application of the correspondence to a quantum metrology protocol that can reach Heisenberg scaling for phase estimation using two photons and frequency mode resolving detection.
 Finally, we have discussed the equivalent of GBS in the frequency domain of single photons, established thanks to the mathematical correspondence between the position-momentum quadratures of the electromagnetic field into a single mode and the time-frequency variables of single photons.
 The output distribution is the hafnian of a matrix is a computationally intensive function to compute exactly, classified as a $\#$P-hard problem.
 Such a distribution is obtained in this manuscript with a non-linear interferometer, by contrast with the traditional Gaussian Boson sampling where the same distribution is obtained with linear optics.
-The importance of this result is that combining time-frequency Gottesman--Kitaev--Preskill states \cite{fabre_generation_2020,yamazaki_linear_2023,fabre_teleportation-based_2023,descamps_gottesman-kitaev-preskill_2023} with a time-frequency GBS interferometer provides an architecture for realizing a fault-tolerant quantum computer, similar to what has been proposed in the quadrature domain \cite{bourassa_blueprint_2021}.\\